Thamasb/battleships-game/README.md

 # Bugs

+## Solved bugs
+- At the beginning of the work the ships (S) were not invisible, but solved.
+- I had many warning messages but most of them coming from the template so I changed the variable names, after that the warnings are gone.
+- During the work I used [Pythonchecker](https://www.pythonchecker.com/) and followed the instructions from the website but couple of instructions are doesn't worked well -like the whitespaces- so I ignored it otherwise the table looks bad.
-- I try to use bare except code but I had problem with that, after it I found how can I use it without error message.
+- I tried to use bare 'except' code but I had problem with that, after it I found how can I use it without error message.
+- I missed a couple of whitespaces and tabs but solved during the work.
+- At the end of the game the final result was incorrect, when I found the problem I solved.
+- The last shot was missed from the table than I realized, the last table with all shots (10) missing but solved.

+## Unsolved bugs
+No bugs remaining

 # Deployment